-Factory accident personal injury solicitors.
+Factory and Warehouse personal injury claims experts.

 As an employee, you have the right to work in a safe environment, and your employer has a duty to keep you as safe as possible in your workplace- ensuring risks are kept to a minimum, so injuries are avoided.

 Factories are especially dangerous places to work, and if your employer has been negligent, and failed to protect you from being injured, then you may be able to make a personal injury claim, on a no win no fee basis, with MG Legal’s expert personal injury solicitors.

 If you work in a factory or on a production line, you will usually work long hours, and in conditions where you are surrounded by other employees, and work with heavy, dangerous, plant and machinery.
 If any machinery in a factory is not maintained, not serviced regularly, or is by its very design, a dangerous piece of equipment, and you sustain a personal injury, then, if your employer has been negligent, you may be able to make a claim for personal injury, on a no win no fee basis.

 Factory machines and equipment are often used to lift or move items, cut, chop or burn woods and metals, and press fabrics and metals.
 The injuries caused by factory equipment, to factory employees, can be easily cause injury if it is used incorrectly or if the machinery is not safe and regularly serviced.
 Whatever the factory machinery is used you’re your employer needs to keep it safe, and fit for use by employees.

 There are of course lots of ways that factory workers are injured, other than being injured by dangerous machinery.
 MG Legal’s expert personal injury solicitors have acted for factory workers who have been injured as a result of the following circumstances:

 a slip, trip or fall in the workplace

 by lifting heavy objects

 as a result of a collision with a forklift truck